 The Oberoi Vanyavilas Wildlife Resort offers luxury tented accommodation inspired by the opulent caravans of the royal families.
-Fine restaurants serving authentic Rajasthani and international cuisine.
+A fine restaurant serving authentic Rajasthani and international cuisine.
 And spa experiences customised to suit your needs.
 All accompanied by hospitality that is genuine and sincere.

 The Oberoi Vanyavilas Wildlife Resort, Sawai Madhopur, Ranthambhore 322001, India

 Ranthambhore National Park spans 392 square kilometres in the western Indian state of Rajasthan.